chrcit/chrcit.com/src/content/books/the-mind-illuminated.md

 ---
 title: The Mind Illuminated
 author: Culadasa (John Yates) and Matthew Immergut
-description: A beautiful book that combines the best of the Buddhist tradition with modern neuroscience.
+description: A comprehensive guide to meditation taking you from the basics all the way to the deepest states of consciousness.
 category: Meditation
 tags: [meditation, buddhism, neuroscience, consciousness]
 cover: ./covers/the-mind-illuminated-cover.jpg